Sunday 17 January 2010

 Robin Hood.

 Although an awful peice of TV, Robin Hood is also important in the culteral identity of the British.
 Robin Hood is a traditional tale, which has always been held as valued, as it is an example of the "good poor" standing up against the totalitarian, evil rule.
 This movement for poor rights, or for evil leaders is a dominent ideolgy in Britian, which is still apparent today-there are robin hood characters everywhere (secret millionaire) etc. The ideologies of British being brave, quirky, intelligent and moral are all displayed by the central character.
 These create a British collective as being like him, or against the "evil rich."
 It also anothe rimportant part of the british history.
 The recent series is pretty bad, mostly because they are creating a "false history" by having 21st century like characters appearing.
-One even said "sugar and spice and all things nice" to another. this is proba
+One even said "sugar and spice and all things nice" to another. this is probably an effort to attract a young audience.

 Skins